Darylabrador/desktopManagement/README.md

 ## Start the app

-1. In dev mode  : npm run dev
+1. In development mode  : npm run dev
-2. In prod mode : npm start
+2. In production mode : npm start

 ## Documentations